msalibian/PreferentialMovement/README.md

 rawDatSmall <- rawDat$variable1[matchedIndic] + mean
 ```

-Now let us calculate the mean ignorance score for each method on this data set (MIGN from eq (4.2)).
+Now let us calculate the mean ignorance score for each method on this data set (MIGN from eq (4.2) in the paper).
 Recall that the ignorance function (IGN) is given by

 ``` r
 IGN <- function(pred, act, var) {